aws/containers-roadmap/preview-programs/firelens/README.md

 FireLens is supported in all regions where Amazon ECS is supported.
 FireLens for ECS Tasks using the Fargate Launch Type is supported in all AWS Fargate regions.

-During the public preview, creating FireLens Task Definitions is supported via the AWS SDKs, and AWS CLI.
-You can also configure Task Definitions using the Amazon ECS Console if you configure them directly via JSON.
+During the public preview, creating FireLens Task Definitions is only supported via the AWS SDKs, and AWS CLI.

 FireLens is supported in the bridge, host, and awsvpc network modes.